-The main export destinations of Guinea-Bissau are India, China, Vietnam, Singapore and the UAE.
+In 2020, the main export destinations of Guinea-Bissau are India, China, Singapore and Vietnam.
 The main export goods are cashew nuts, fish and shrimp.
 The main origins for imports include Portugal, Senegal, Pakistan, and China.
-The main imported goods are food, petroleum products, and capital goods.
+The main imported goods are cereals, mineral products and beverages.

-China’s exports to Guinea-Bissau are mainly electrical products, high-tech products, textiles.
-The goods imported from Guinea-Bissau are mainly cashew nuts, sesame, peanuts and wood.
+In 2020, China’s exports to Guinea-Bissau are mainly polished rice, Ships for processing and preserving fish products, bricks.
+The goods imported from Guinea-Bissau are mainly new issuance of banknotes.